track-asia/trackasia-native/platform/ios/platform/darwin/docs/guides/Predicates and Expressions.md

       A number that indicates the relative distance along a line at a given point along the line.
 This variable evaluates to 0 at the beginning of the line and 1 at the end of the line.
-It can only be used with the `MLNLineStyleLayer.lineGradient` property.
+It can only be used with the `MGLLineStyleLayer.lineGradient` property.
 It corresponds to the
       <code>NSExpression.lineProgressVariableExpression</code> property.
    </td>
 </tr>